Salimer/react-to-do-list/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Math Magicians] <a name="about-project"></a>
+# 📖 [React to-do app] <a name="about-project"></a>

-**Math magicians** is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to:

-- Make simple calculations.
-- Read a random quote.

-By building this application, I improve my skills in using React.
+**React to-do app** is a task management application that allows users to create, organize, and track their tasks.
+Users can add, complete, and delete tasks, providing an efficient and user-friendly experience.
+React's component-based architecture ensures a responsive interface, making it easy to manage daily tasks and boost productivity.

 ## 🛠 Built With <a name="built-with"></a>